starwolves/space/README.md

 ![Screenshot of Space Frontiers atmospherics simulation](/data/project/sfatmosss.png?raw=true)

-## How to play
+## How to test-play
-The easiest way to play the latest prototype is to obtain the weekly build [from the forum](https://starwolves.io/thread-13.html).
+As per  May 7th 2023 Space Frontiers is a subscription based (unfinished) product.
+Get the desktop launcher that automatically updates the game for anyone who supports the project on [the store](https://store.starwolves.io).

 ## Compile from source